A rich and proud history of serving the community

 Liverpool Hospital has a rich and interesting history which dates back over 200 years to colonial New South Wales.

-Liverpool Hospital was established on the banks of the Georges River in 1813 as a hospital for soldiers and convicts, comprising just three rooms and housing twelve patients.
+Liverpool Hospital was established on the banks of the Georges River in 1813 as a hospital for soldiers and convicts, comprising just three rooms and housing 12 patients.

-The hospital grew slowly over the following century, until major works were undertaken to the hospital in 1933 adding a modern operating theatre, outpatients department, women's ward, medical superintendent's residence and a morgue.
+The hospital grew slowly over the following century, until major works were undertaken in 1933, adding a modern operating theatre, outpatients department, women's ward, medical superintendent's residence and a morgue.

 A new world-class intensive and coronary care unit was opened in 1970, and in 1974, the Don Everett Building, comprising 64 acute medical beds and a 40-bed psychiatric unit with an associated day care centre, was built.
 In addition, a NASA developed laminar flow theatre for orthopaedic surgery was opened.

 The word 'district' was dropped from the name of the Liverpool Hospital in 1978, recognising its growing role in providing specialist medical services to the wider south-western Sydney community.

 In 1989, Liverpool Hospital became the principal teaching hospital of the University of New South Wales, and in 2011 also became a teaching hospital for the University of Western Sydney.